TonyCode-py/Encrypted-ChatRoom/readme.md

 # Simple_ChatRoom
 This a simple E2E encrypted chat room based on socket.
 The message is encrypted by rsa 1024.
 (If you want , you can change it to 2048 or higher.)
 The key is generated randomly every time you run the client.
 Only you have the keys.
-So it can strongly protect your privacy.
+So it can strongly protect your privacy.Anyone else can not see the message you send.

 How to use?
 1. install all the necessary libs